• Skip to primary navigation

 Instructions

 • In your best soup pot or a dutch oven cook the cut up bacon until crispy and the fat has rendered.
 Pull the bacon out of the .pot.
 Pour all but 2 tablespoon of the bacon fat and add the butter to the bacon fat.
 Sauté the onions and ¼ cup of green onions in the pot for about a minute, until slightly softened and translucent.
-Add the celery, thyme and garlic and cook another minute.
+Add the celery, Old Bay, thyme and garlic and cook another minute.
 Add the Old Bay seasoning and season with a little salt and pepper.

 • Add the diced potatoes and cook for a few minutes.